Can you die from taking Valium?

 Diazepam is capable of causing mild physical and psychological dependence and is regarded as having a significant abuse potential.
 This is because it is possible to get a Valium high feeling from the drug.
 Plus, the long half-life of diazepam may cause accumulation to occur with repeated use, and IV use of the drug can increase tolerance.
 At this point, overdose can easily occur with serious side effects, including death.

 If you or someone you know is taking more Valium than prescribed, for an extended period, or smoking/snorting/injecting Valium … they may develop a tolerance and experience withdrawal on discontinued use.
 Abstinence or abrupt withdrawal is not recommended.
 Instead, doctors suggest that you withdraw from Valium under medical supervision.
+Learn more about Tranquilizer Addiction and Treatment Program considerations, what you can do to address addiction, and what are your long-term rehab and recovery options.
+Help is available TODAY!

 Fatal Valium questions